 Sales higher in bookshops with cafés: This is the astonishing insight taken from a statistical analysis by the Booksellers' Association.
 What shall we make out of it?
 Antiquarian bookshops offering tea and coffee with (on) leather bindings?
 First editions with red wine?
 Japanese block books with sushi?

-Every year, the presidents of all 22 national antiquarian bookseller's associations that form the International League of Antiquarian Booksellers (ILAB), meet at the President's Meeting or an ILAB Congress.
+Every year, the presidents of all 22 national antiquarian bookseller's associations that form the International League of Antiquarian Booksellers (ILAB), meet at the President's Meeting.
 For 2017, the Danish Antiquarian Bookseller's Association ABF has invited the international rare book trade to Copenhagen.
 This will be a week of formal meetings with reports and updates from each country, but it is also a week of exchanging ideas with colleagues, networking and a programme to visit some of Copenhagen's cultural and bibliophile treasures!